Pics & Review of My Bilstein PSS10 Lowered Red Turbo

 ***Coilover or lowering springs: I prefer coilover but if cost is a problem, stiff lowering springs like GMG or Techart are alternatives.
 Keep in mind people move/upgrade from lowering springs to coilover, never the other way around so going w/ springs might cost more in long run.
 For coilover, I recommend Bilstein Damptronic as a perfect street/occasional track car.
 For a track car only, then JRZ, Ohlins, etc.

 ***After-market sway bar: Set front softer than rear, to counter our 4WD cars' tendency to understeer.
 I have GMG but there are a few good ones on the market: H&R, TPC, etc. GMG is only company that publishes specs on their sway and that's why I prefer it.

 ***Drop links with heim joint: Heim joint is metallic, as opposed to stock rubber bushing.
 After-market drop links like those from Tarett Engineering (well known, reputable, and cheapest) are stiffer and make car feel less rubbery and much more planted.
 It also reduces a lot of lateral and vertical motion of the Turbo's rear wheel under acceleration.
 This is among the most cost effective of all suspenson mods and I cannot recommend it highly enough: cheap, adjustable by yourself at home.
-It's also totally reversible so if you don't like it (it *is* noisier and stiffer than stock), just take it out.
+It's also totally reversible so if you don't like it, just take it out.
 And why wouldn't you like it?
 It makes the ride stiffer and road noise louder; as always, suspension tuning is about trade-off.
 Click Here to See Rear Tarett Drop Link .
 I have this on versus off every few months, sometimes just to study the behavior of the car.

 Stage 3.
 For those who want more precision, tightness, and thrill, and willing to sacrifice some noise and comfort.